paulfioravanti/hid_hosts/README.md

 - Substitute those values, as well as any payload changes you want to make, into whatever file in this repo you would like to use

+## Blog Post

+I wrote a post covering the pain points I went through in trying to get a stable HID connection to my Georgi, and the solution that got integrated to this repo's host code here:

+- _[Get on the Same Page as your HID Device][]_

 ## Prerequisites

 ### HIDAPI